-The smartphone comes with an 8 MP rear camera with f/2.0 aperture and dual LED flash.
-While the front features a 5 MP sensor with f/2.4 aperture and a dedicated front flash.
+For photography, it comes with an 8 MP rear camera with f/2.0 aperture and dual LED flash.
+Also, at the front, there is a 5 MP sensor with f/2.4 aperture and a dedicated front flash.

 Powering the device is 3020 mAh battery with no fast charging support.

 Egregiously, the phone comes with Android Marshmallow v6.0 and EMUI 4.1 out of the box.
 Which is a shame; since it’s almost the end of Q3 of 2017; where all the smartphones should be equipped with Android Nougat and looking forward to Android Oreo.

 The Honor 6 Play will be available at a price tag of $91 (approx Rs 5,900) in China from tomorrow itself.

 Both the smartphones look to be aiming at a budget section of consumers.
 And as of now, there is no information if the phones will launch outside of China.